ResearchComputing/Documentation/File-Systems.md

 Please  note that the use of `/home` or `/scratch` for high-performance I/O may negatively affect the environment for all users.
 As a result, all compute jobs should write to the appropriate `scratch` file system.  **Users performing intensive I/O on the `/home` or `/projects` file systems will  have their jobs terminated and may have their accounts temporarily disabled.**

 ### The Home File System
 Every user is allocated 2 GB of space on the `/home` file system in a subdirectory corresponding to their user name (e.g., `/home/janedoe`).
-Home directories are backed up frequently ([see below](#backups)) and are intended for the use of their owner only; sharing the contents of home directories with other users is strongly discouraged.
+Home directories are [backed up frequently](#backups) and are intended for the use of their owner only; sharing the contents of home directories with other users is strongly discouraged.
 Your `/home` directory is a good place to store source code, small compiled programs, and job scripts.

 ### The Projects File System

-All users are allocated 250 GB of space on the scratch file system.
-You have three directories allocated to your username ($USER).
-These include `/home/$USER` (2 G), `/projects/$USER` (250 G) and `/scratch/summit/$USER` (10 T).
+Each user has access to a 250 GB of space in their subdirectory of `/projects` (e.g., `/projects/janedoe`).
+As with the `/home` system, these directories are visible from all Research Computing nodes and are backed up frequently.
+The projects directory is intended to store software builds and smaller data sets.
+Projects directories may be shared with other RC users.

 ## Accounting